gbeckers/sound/doc/index.rst

 Sound
 =====

 *Sound* is a package for working with sound data in Python.
-It is designed for scientific use cases, but it may also be of interest to soundscape recordists, or anyone who wants to work efficiently with very long sounds, with very many sounds, or with metadata.
+It is developed particularly for scientific use cases and soundscape recordists/analysts.

 There are various excellent tools for working with audio files in Python.
-However, audio files can be cumbersome to work with in scientific applications because they were not designed for this type of work in mind.

-Some examples include working efficiently with very long recordings (think many hours, days, weeks) that do not fit into RAM, with zillions of short sound events, with non-integer sampling rates (needed to precisely synchronize acoustic data with other data, or simply for accuracy), with absolute sound levels or absolute time, or various types of metadata.
-These things do not matter when playing music or speech on an audio device, but they can matter very much in scientific work and other applications.
+However, audio files were never designed for scientific work and can be cumbersome to work with.
+Some examples include working with very long recordings (think many hours, days, weeks) that do not fit into RAM or take ages to load, working with zillions of short sound events, with non-integer sampling rates (needed to precisely synchronize acoustic data with other data), with absolute sound levels or absolute time, or various types of metadata.

-*Sound* helps to address such problems.

-In its simplest use case, *Sound* works with (collections of) normal audio files.
-This ensures hardware/software compatibility with the audio world.
-However it improves their usefulness by organizing metadata in separate text-based (JSON) files.
+*Sound* is based on (collections of) regular audio files, ensuring hardware/software compatibility with the audio world, but it improves their usefulness by storing important metadata in separate text-based (JSON) files, and, for very large collections of sound, additionally in widely readable and self-documented binary files.

-For more heavy-duty work, *Sound* works with
-`Darr <https://darr.readthedocs.io/en/latest>`__-based data, which is a format designed for scientific use and supports very efficient random access reading/writing of disk-based numeric data.
-This allows for working very large recordings, or zillions of recorded sound episodes which would otherwise be inefficiently stored in separate files.
-It also ensures sound data can easily be read in scientific computing environments.

 Status
 ------
 *Sound* is in its early stages of development (alpha) stage.
 It will be complemented by the *SoundLab* library for sound analysis and visualization.

 .. toctree::
    :maxdepth: 2